Overview

 Travel to Santander

-Travel approximately 4 hours north of Salamanca to Santander, on the shores of the Bay of Biscay.
+Travel approximately four hours north of Salamanca to Santander, located along the shores of the Bay of Biscay.

 Santander Tour Director-led sightseeing

-We will take a walking tour around Santander.
-The Palacio de la Magdalena, once the royal summer residence, lies at the mouth of the Bay of Santander on the rocky La Magdalena Peninsula.
-West, the city center is home to the Catedral de Santander, with its octagonal cupola and Gothic cloister.
-Nearby, the Paseo de Pereda promenade runs along one side of the Jardines de Pereda gardens.
+Take a walking tour through Santander, beginning at the Palacio de la Magdalena, once the royal summer residence, set on the rocky La Magdalena Peninsula at the mouth of the bay.
+Continue into the city center to see the Catedral de Santander, known for its octagonal cupola and Gothic cloister.
+Nearby, stroll along the Paseo de Pereda, which borders the Jardines de Pereda.

 Santander beach time

-Spend time at one of Santander's beautiful beaches.
+Spend free time at one of Santander’s beautiful beaches.

 Surf lesson